jessicarydberg/Hangman-by-Jess/README.md

 ![printscreen of invalid input](/assets/images/error.jpg)
 ![printscreen of invalid input](/assets/images/error-2.jpg)
 ### Future features

-- Possibility to choose level
+- Possibility to choose level.
+- Maintain points for how many times the player guessed the right word without hanging the man.

 ## Testing